dontna/HVF-Linux-Trainer/README.md

 # Note
 My friend and I chose HvF because it was an offline game, with no real upside to cheating at it.
 I do not endorse or condone the use of my code being used to create cheats for online use.

+Also please note, this will only work if you are running HvF through Proton and not natively.
+I haven't tested Wine yet, so I can't be sure if this would work or not.
+For best results please run with Proton, any version will work.

 # How to build?

 The trainer uses g++ and make to build the program.
 Once you have make and g++ installed, just CD into the directory and do: